REVIVE: Overcome Negative Habits and Cravings

 You probably pumped yourself up full of enthusiasm and the belief that this year will be very different.
 Fast-forward, and what happened a month down the line?
 If you are like the majority of us, you probably went back to where you started.

-The process of trying and failing to change is soul-destroying – we have learned to believe that if only we try hard enough and have the willpower, we should be able to change.
+The process of trying and failing to change negative habits is soul-destroying – we have learned to believe that if only we try hard enough and have the willpower, we should be able to change.

 Research show us that what people believed about willpower is sabotaging our success and creating unnecessary stress.
 We continue to rely on worn-out strategies for self-control.